DAS-OATs/astrocook/docs/gui.md

 You can quit Astrocook with `File > Quit...` on the menu bar (`ctrl+Q` or `⌘+Q`, depending on the system) or by closing the main window.

 ❗️ **When you quit Astrocook, all unsaved sessions will be lost.**

-## Troubleshooting

-Occasionally, Astrocook may behave erratically.
-If this happens, you are strongly encouraged to [report the bug](mailto:guido.cupani@inaf.it).

-❗️ **If Astrocook stops responding, you can kill the GUI with `ctrl+C`.
-Since this will destroy all sessions, you are suggested to frequently save your analysis.**